Roseline-Bassey/aws-bootcamp-cruddur-2023/journal/week0.md

 Cruddur is a microservice-based application.
 In this bootcamp, we shall run all our services on [AWS](https://aws.amazon.com/?nc2=h_lg).
 AWS is a cloud service provider.
 One of our goals in this bootcamp is minimizing the expenses associated with running services on AWS for as low as possible.

-To get started with week 0 homework, I'll draw a conceptual and logical diagram.
+To get started with week 0 homework, I'll draw a conceptual and logical diagram to help fully understand the needs of our application.

 ## Architectural Diagrams
 An architectural diagram is a visual representation of all components of a system and the relationship between them.